robinhood/faust/docs/userguide/tables.rst

         async for withdrawal in withdrawals.group_by(Withdrawal.country):
             country_to_total[withdrawal.country] += withdrawal.amount

-Without co-partitioning Stream and Table partitions, we could end up with a table shard ending up on a different worker than the worker processing its corresponding Stream partition.
+If the stream and table are not co-partitioned, we could end up with a table shard ending up on a different worker than the worker processing its corresponding stream partition.

 .. note::